Rocanrola/zetam/README.md

 ```
 Components
 -------------
-Components are pieces with it's own logic, server and client side, templates, styles and i18n.
+Components are pieces with it's own server and client side logic, templates, styles and i18n.

 It's possible preview a component using the special **component** controller (it comes with Zetam)